trustyourself6996/pipe-network-devnet-2-guide/README.md

 ./pop --points
 Generate referral
 ./pop --gen-referral-route
-To Start Next Day, Run THE Start The Node COMMAND thanks you
+To Start Next Day, Run THE Start The Node COMMANDgk thanks you